 Lauren Pears is the owner of one of the first cat cafes to set up shop in London, Lady Dinah’s.
 Lauren told us “I was ready to start something of my own and I missed having a cat.
 It seemed almost impossible, living in London, to ever have one in my life.
 I thought it would be nice to have a Cat Cafe in the city and then took it from there!”

-When it came to choosing location, The Canvas Cafe owner, Ruth Rogers decided she wanted to be in a location which was creative, vibrant and has a diverse community to suit the creative environment she wanted to provide.
-“I also wanted to be in a location that was well-served by transport links , so that our events could be available to people living all over London.
+When it came to choosing a location, The Canvas Cafe owner, Ruth Rogers decided she wanted to be in a location that was creative, vibrant and has a diverse community to suit the creative environment she wanted to provide.
+“I also wanted to be in a location that was well-served by transport links, so that our events could be available to people living all over London.
 I’m so lucky with our spot – 42 Hanbury Street, just off Brick Lane.
-We’re opposite one of the most famous street art walls in East London; a stone’s throw from brick lane; surrounded by creative and interesting people with beautiful things to write on our walls!”
+We’re opposite one of the most famous street art walls in East London; a stone’s throw from the brick lane; surrounded by creative and interesting people with beautiful things to write on our walls!”

 It’s important to think about the long term when planning out your business strategy.
-Niche cafes can drum up a fair amount of media coverage due to the fact that they are usually quite gimmicky or have an unusual twist.
+Niche cafes can drum up a fair amount of media coverage because they are usually quite gimmicky or have an unusual twist.
 However, bear in mind that gimmicks only last so long so you need to think about how you can ensure your cafe or coffee shop can attract regular custom.

 Being in a tourist area of interest is another consideration when choosing the location for a niche cafe.
 This was a key factor for Lady Dinah’s owner, Lauren Pears, “the area of East London where we are is roughly where 3 of the top 5 most densely populated boroughs of London intersect.
 It’s also a tourist area of interest.
 This is a great spot to attract locals who are living in domiciles too small for pets, as well as tourists coming into town for a holiday.”